katie-r3/store/README.md

 * Users are prevented from adding more than the current quantity of an item

 * Users can only leave one review per item

+* Users can sort the items by category